 Clinical Psychology Program's Diversity Training

-Training in individual and cultural diversity (broadly defined) is viewed as an important, essential component of clinical training.
+Our program is dedicated to diversity, equity, and inclusion (DEI).
+Training in DEI is viewed as an important, essential component of clinical training.
 Given that LSU is housed in Baton Rouge, a culturally diverse city (e.g., Baton Rouge is less than 50% non-Hispanic/Latinx White), our students have numerous opportunities to gain didactic and experiential training in issues related to individual and cultural diversity via coursework, research, and clinical experiences.
-Some of these training elements are described below:
+We strive to integrate a focus on DEI into all aspects of training.

 New Student Orientation